OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

   * If a ``*`` is used as the aggregation, each field in the resulting type is assigned the value from a same-named field in one of the constituent topic types.

 * The selection lists one or more constituent topic names.
-  Topic names are separated by a “join” keyword (all 3 join keywords are equivalent):
+  Topic names are separated by a "join" keyword (all 3 join keywords are equivalent):

 * * <topic> [{NATURAL INNER | NATURAL | INNER NATURAL}  JOIN <topic>]...